EmilRamsvik/Digital-Garden/docs/Food/Recipes/Biryani.md

 - Don't make it complicated; it is meant as a dish that should be easy to make.
 It is perfectly okay to make it with spice mix.
 - Spice mix is good, spice paste is not good in my experience.
 - Tried to experiment with coconut oil
+- A good tip is to cook a lot of rice in the oven.
+This is a good [guide](https://www.spendwithpennies.com/baked-rice/).